-Price Proposal (Contractors/CM's)60: The offer provided in response to the RFP submitted on the prescribed form and setting forth the firm's price(s) for the Work to be performed.
+Price Proposal (Contractors/CM's): The offer provided in response to the RFP submitted on the prescribed form and setting forth the firm's price(s) for the Work to be performed.

-Procurement Rules of the Management Agreement (Procurement Rules)61: See Procurement Rules.
+Procurement Rules of the Management Agreement (Procurement Rules): See Procurement Rules.

-Product Data62: Illustrations, standard schedules, performance charts, color charts, instructions, brochures, diagrams, and other information furnished by the CM/GC to illustrate materials or equipment for some portion of the Work.
+Product Data: Illustrations, standard schedules, performance charts, color charts, instructions, brochures, diagrams, and other information furnished by the CM/GC to illustrate materials or equipment for some portion of the Work.

-Professional Services63: Services provided by a licensed Professional within the scope of the practice of accounting, architecture, land surveying, landscape architecture, or Professional
+Professional Services: Services provided by a licensed Professional within the scope of the practice of accounting, architecture, land surveying, landscape architecture, or Professional engineering and shall also include, but not be limited to, land surveyors, Geotechnical Engineers, interior design Services, and Soils Engineers.

-58 History: April 29, 2009, rewrote the definition.
+History" April 29, 2009, added the definition.

-59 History" April 29, 2009, added the definition.
+&lt;sup>58 History: April 29, 2009, rewrote the definition.